Free KCSA Mock Exam Sample Questions

 Reveal answer and explanations

-1. A To sign container images in the registry
+1. A To sign container images that the kubelet pulls from the registry

 2. B To encrypt data stored in etcd

-3. C To authenticate end users connecting to the Kubernetes cluster
+3. C To authenticate end users connecting to the API server

-4. D To verify that API server requests to the kubelet come from legitimate cluster components
+4. D To verify that requests from the API server to the kubelet are legitimate

 Kubernetes Cluster Component Security